You’d be surprised at how often people (typically women) ask me if they’re eating enough.

 And when it comes to successful long term weight loss, that’s the most important factor there is.

-This is a topic I covered in much more detail when I discussed using a 1200 calorie diet for losing weight.
+This is a topic I covered in much more detail when I discussed using a 1200 calorie diet for losing weight, as well as in my breakdown of why very low calorie diets don’t work.

 So, Am I Not Eating Enough?
 Or Too Much?